 Payment options are another important consideration.
 You need the settlement funds to pay bills and possibly replace your income.
 You may choose to receive your compensation as a single large sum.
 That means that you will receive the total amount of your settlement proceeds in one lump sum payment.

-Alternatively, you may receive your compensation in a series of periodic payments in the form of a structured settlement.
+Alternatively, you may receive your compensation in periodic payments as a structured settlement.
 These structured payments are usually made from annuities owned and administered by life insurance companies.
-Structured settlement annuities can be tailored to fit individual needs, taking into consideration the amount and frequency of payments as well as other factors.
+Structured settlement annuities can be tailored to fit individual needs, considering the amount and frequency of payments and other factors.
 Once agreed upon, you usually cannot change the terms.

 Potential Delays and Tracking Your Settlement Check